Here are some simple answers to tricky questions about fats.

 Additionally, some foods that are high in monounsaturated fats have additional benefits.
 Olive oil is rich in compounds that have antioxidant properties and anti-inflammatory effects, and many studies have found that almonds are extremely effective at lowering LDL cholesterol while raising HDL levels.
 Peanuts raise HDL levels, especially in people with diabetes; they’re also rich in resveratrol, which fights inflammation and has heart-protective effects.
 Other foods rich in monounsaturated fats include avocados, macadamia nuts, and canola oil.

 However, many damning studies have cast suspicion on canola oil.
 It has been implicated in the formation of lesions in the arteries, and more recent studies noted that canola oil markedly shortened the survival rate of animals.
 Canola oil originally had a high polyunsaturated fat content.
 However, in the last few years canola oils have been developed that have a higher monounsaturated content.
-It’s probably safer to stick with olive oil, which has a vast body of clinical research and historical use, for your monounsaturated fats.
+It’s safer to stick with olive oil, which has a vast body of clinical research and historical use, for your monounsaturated fats.
+Another reason to avoid canola oil: It’s one of the nine most genetically modified (GMO) crops/foods.

 On the other hand, many studies have found a heart-protective effect of omega-6 fats, and other studies have found that the ratio of omega-6 to omega-3 fats wasn’t linked with heart disease risk, since both are beneficial.
 The best advice: avoid processed food altogether and stick to a whole-foods diet; you’ll get enough omega-6 fats from foods like nuts and seeds.
 Use monounsaturated fats for cooking and eat fish or take an omega-3 supplement.